 I introduced my self and my idea and asked if he could help me meet someone with AIDS, to interview.
 But, his reaction to what I said was dramatic.

 No, he told me.
 Nothing I said was true.
 He angrily told me that I was a user, and that he would not be better than a pimp, if he helped me, and I better be on my way.
 Trying to reason with him, was impossible.

-I somehow managed to get out of that office, in tears, and after all this, I knew I was not going to be able to do any work in New York.
+I somehow managed to get out of that office, in tears, and after all this, I knew I would not be able to do any work in New York.

 But why did all this happen?

 The press had been trying aggressively to get glimpses of people with AIDS, even children with AIDS.